 Perhaps you’ve been staying up at night worrying that your chocolate hasn’t been approved by the Queen of England.
 Well, worry no more, Internet Stranger!
 I’m going to kick up this London trip planner a notch and take you to the Queen’s personal grocer, Fortnum and Mason.

-Our guide, Linton, told us that the store was actually started by a footman in the court of Queen Anne who made enough money to start his own store by stealing from the castle.
+The store was actually started by a footman in the court of Queen Anne who made enough money to start his own store by stealing from the castle.
 That is hardcore!
 Hats off to you, Queen Anne’s Shady Footman!
 (Queen Anne’s Shady Footman would be a great band name.)

 We were allowed to select three different chocolates at the majestic counter you see above you.
 I picked a gin and lime truffle because that sounds really English, a passionfruit ganache because that doesn’t sound English at all, and the Queen’s favorite, which is a rose cream.
 I loved them all, but be warned that the rose cream tastes very, very classy, which means a little like soap if you don’t like the taste of rose.